svkucheryavski/svelte-plots-basic/README.md

 ## Quick start (2D plots)

 Below you will find several simple examples which help you to start with.
-To learn more, check [this website]() with demo examples and the corresponding [source code]().

 It is assumed that you already know the basics of Svelte.

-Just create a new Svelte app following the [quick start guide](https://svelte.dev/blog/the-easiest-way-to-get-started).
+To make a plot, just create a new Svelte app following the [quick start guide](https://svelte.dev/blog/the-easiest-way-to-get-started).
 Then open `App.svelte` file, delete everything and write the following code, which creates a simple 2D bar chart:

 ```svelte
 <script>